michel4j/django-reportcraft/docs/source/usage.rst

 ---------------
 A Histogram Entry displays the data in a histogram format.
 The histogram entry has the following configuration options:

-- Values: The field to use as the source pf values for the histogram.
+- Values: The field to use as the source of values for the histogram.
 This should be a numeric field and should return the raw data, not the histogram itself.
+- Binning:  The algorithm for automatic binning.
 - Bins (optional): The number of bins to use for the histogram.
-If not specified, the number of bins will be determined automatically.
+If not specified, the number of bins will be determined automatically based on the Binning algorithm.
+- Group By: Field to use for grouping the data.
+- Stack Groups:  Whether to stack or overlay grouped histograms.
 - Color Scheme: The color palette to use for coloring the bars in the histogram.

 .. image:: static/histogram-form.png
   :width: 100%